 Recommended tire pressure for Lotus Evora

-It is vital to maintain proper tire pressure for Lotus Evora tires.
-Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
-Check Lotus Evora tire pressure regularly, and monitor Lotus Evora tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for Lotus Evora tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check Lotus Evora tire pressure regularly, and monitor Lotus Evora tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Lotus Evora.
-Use Lotus Evora recommended tire pressure settings listed on the tire pressure chart found in Lotus Evora owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your Lotus Evora tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your Lotus Evora may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
-Keep your Lotus Evora tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Lotus Evora.
+Use Lotus Evora recommended tire pressure settings listed on the tire pressure chart found in Lotus Evora owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Lotus Evora tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Lotus Evora may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your Lotus Evora tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.